 The Competition Format

-• Competition comprises Elimination Round, Quarter-Semi Final, Semi Final and Final Round.
+• Competition comprises: Elimination, Quarter Finals, Semi Final, and Final Round.
 Only Elimination rounds have 2 matches.
-(Depends how many participants)
+(Depending on the number of participants)

-• Each team is to serve the required drinks from the Beverage Menu cards with as much art and taste quality as possible in the allotted time.
+• Each team will serve the required drinks from the Beverage Menu cards with as much art and taste quality as possible in the allotted time.

 • The Beverage Menu cards will include Take-away and Dine-in scenarios across the categories.

-1. Two teams on stage to compete against each other simultaneously.
-Baristas may organize themselves to do any tasks they see fit.
+1. Two teams on stage will compete against each other simultaneously.
+Baristas may organize themselves to do any task they deem fit.

-2. Upon the start of the timer, one team member from each team collects the first Beverage Menu card from the judging table.
-Both teams receive the same cards in the same order.
+2. Upon the start of the timer, a member from each team collects the first Menu Card from the judges’ table.
+Both teams will have the same cards in the same order.

 Eg:

-3. Upon receiving the first Beverage Menu, drinks must be served to the judging table and placed on the corresponding squares as per indicated on the Beverage Menu card.
+3. Upon receiving the menu, drinks must be served at the judges’ table and placed on the corresponding squares as indicated on the Menu Card.
 The second Beverage Menu card can only be collected upon completion of the first card.
-Only the cups served to the judges’ table will be assessed by the judges
+Only the cups served at the judges’ table will be assessed by the judges.

 • Beverage Menu cards will include beverages in Dine-in and Take-away cups in various categories such as Long Black, Caffe Latte, Cappuccino, Piccolo Latte, Pour Over Coffee etc.